 Beginners guide to evaporative air conditioners

 Evaporative coolers are a clever device that cools the air using water.
 The main principle of an evaporative cooling is that as water is evaporated in the system the energy is lost with the flow on effect of a reduction in temperature.
 With the rising cost of cooling a property, installing an evaporative air conditioner is a great way to reduce your day-to-day cooling costs and improve the climate and comfort in your home.
+To find out more about how we can help you, visit our evaporative cooling page.

 New : Latest TV Commercial!